 A bored sigh leaves my lips as I listen to the drone-like voice of Mr. Fletcher, my English teacher.
-School started a week ago, and I can already feel my body and mind weakening to the thought of endless boring topics and homework.
-Not cool.
+School started a week ago, and I can already feel my body and mind weakening at the thought of endless boring topics and homework.

 “Is English supposed to be this boring?”